staadecker/lp-analyzer/lp_range_analyzer/README.md

 # Developer documentation

+This folder contains the source code for this library.
-Here is the role of each file in this folder.
+Here's an overview of the role of each file in this folder.

 1. `__init__.py` is empty and simply indicates that this folder is a Python package.